 The male body systems affected by testosterone include the brain, voice, hair, muscles and fat, organs, bones, and libido (see Effects of a Testosterone Deficiency).
 The effects of testosterone on these body systems differ during each stage of life.

 During fetal development, testosterone and its metabolite, dihydrotestosterone (DHT), are necessary for the formation of the internal and external male genitalia.
 During puberty, testosterone triggers voice changes, the growth of facial and body hair, stimulates sexual behavior, and initiates sperm production.
 In adult males, testosterone is necessary to maintain muscle mass and strength, bone mass, normal hair growth, libido, and sperm production.

-What Is the “Normal” Testosterone Range?
+What Is the “Normal” Testosterone Range in Men?